shanesturrock/bioit/docs/BioIT-repository.md

     sudo dnf -y install rstudio-server-rhel-2023.06.1-524-x86_64.rpm

+If SELinux is enabled, do the following to allow the server to actually work:

+    sudo chcon -R -t bin_t /usr/lib/rstudio-server/bin/
+    sudo systemctl restart rstudio-server

 You should now be able to open the RStudio Server interface by going to http://localhost:8787 using Firefox inside the X2Go remote desktop.

 ## JupyterLab Install